radicle-dev/radicle-decisions/README.md

 across Radicle.
 We want the bar for a proposal to be as low as possible - to encourage positive change and alignment among engineers.
-Therefore we see any proposal as valid as long as an engineer inside of Radicle sees the need to formalise or decide on a certain aspect off development.
-It can, but doesn't need to be, originate from a discussion on [radicle.community](https://radicle.community).
+Therefore we see any proposal as valid as long as an engineer inside of Radicle sees the need to formalise or decide on a certain aspect of development.
+It can, but doesn't need to originate from a discussion on [radicle.community](https://radicle.community).
 A discussion should be lifted into a proposal when enough added benefit has surfaced.